-- · Office Clerk
+- Office Clerk

-- · Basic Web Design\

-- · Medical Insurance and Billing
+- Medical Insurance and Billing

 - Medical Transcription

 - Microsoft Office Applications (Core)

 - Microsoft Office Applications (Expert)

-- New programs are under development in Computer Graphics/Electronic Studio\
+- Basic Computer User Skills

+- Computer User Skills

-\More information is available in the Computer Graphics and Web Design section of this catalog.
+More information is available in the Paralegal section of this catalog.

 Through a Capstone Option agreement between SIUC and Lewis and Clark, an L&C graduate receiving an A.A.S. degree in Office Assistant, Administration, Legal, or Medical, and meeting certain other requirements, may apply and be accepted into SIUC's Bachelor of Science in Information Systems Technologies program.
-Interested students should meet with L&C's Office Technology coordinator or an academic advisor for specific requirements.
 Most of the program through SIUC can be completed online.